You will find it all here.

 - Doreyl Ammons, catch the spirit, will be demonstrating pastel paintings.

 She is preparing

-some new creations for this year's summer.
-Look for
+some new creations for this year's fall show.

 small limited edition fine art prints under non-reflective